top of page

 • Healthcare providers

-Between work, family, and travel, many people simply don’t have time to visit a traditional notary.
+Many clients simply don’t have time to visit a notary.

-Convenience isn’t a luxury — it’s a necessity.
+Convenience isn’t just a benefit—it’s often a necessity.

 Frequently Asked Questions